atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 * The number of analogs for the different lead times
 * Some reference values (e.g., precipitation for different return periods)
 * Some station metadata (ID, name, coordinates, height)
+* Some information about the predictors used along with the spatial windows

 There is one file per variant of the analog method containing data for all stations of the database.

-A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform, for example.
+Some **exports** can also be generated (e.g. synthetic xml or csv files) to ease the integration of synthetic data on a web platform, for example.

 The files are saved in a date-based directory structure (for example, 2019/04/23).
 The Viewer follows the same rules to look for new forecasts automatically.
 The output directory can be synchronized by means of a file-sharing client to distribute the forecasts.